socialismconference/songbook.github.io/songs/bread-and-roses.md

 Small art and love and beauty their trudging spirits knew
 Yes, it is bread we fight for, but we fight for roses, too.

-As we go marching, marching, we're standing proud and tall.
+As we go marching, marching, we sound the greater call.
-The rising of the women means the rising of us all.
+For the rising of the women means the rising of us all.
 No more the drudge and idler, ten that toil where one reposes,
 But a sharing of life's glories, bread and roses, bread and roses.